codybloemhard/penrose-cody/README.md

 - quickly opening a new terminal is a pain as it splits nicely sized windows and it is too small to do anything with, needing another operation (like fullscreen)
 - vertically split windows (rows instead of columns) are kinda useless
-  - text scrolls out of view way to quickly
+  - text scrolls out of view too quickly
-  - line wrapping is way less annoying than scrolling all the time
+  - line wrapping is less annoying than scrolling all the time
-  - what do I need all that width for?
-Display a picture of Yunocchi?
-I can just fullscreen her.
+  - if you need the width in rare cases, fullscreen does fine
 - two vertical windows per screen is perfect
   - not too much clutter
   - perfect width for programming (about 100 chars wide)